Burn Injury and Apartment Fires

 Insurance adjusters, landlords, natural gas or propane providers, and others who may be responsible will fight any claim from a burn injury survivor.
 Why?
 Because they know these claims can be substantial and are generally difficult to defend.
 From the moment a fire or explosion happens, insurance adjusters and industrial plant owners have “investigators” and even lawyers on the scene, immediately, to frame the narrative of the fire or explosion and “direct,” in their favor, the course of any governmental or law enforcement investigation.
 If you have been burned, you need a lawyer with the financial resources and experience to tip the scales in your favor, as soon as possible.

-Flynn Law Firm has represented burn injury survivors all over the country, from Oregon to Wisconsin to Georgia.
+Flynn Law Firm has represented burn injury survivors all over the country.
 Jonah Flynn tirelessly advocates for burn survivors, recovering millions from product manufacturers, national product retailers, and negligent landlords.
 Jonah Flynn has held landlords accountable for their failure to follow basic fire codes and for failure to install working smoke detectors.
 Jonah has decades of experience in burn injury litigation, and will aggressively pursue your claim.

 Types of Fire and Burn Injury Lawsuits

 - Refinery explosions

 - Offshore rig explosions